-Today we kick off our 'worst mistakes' series and focus on the worst mistakes you can make on the Logical Reasoning section of the LSAT exam.
+This is part one of our ?Worst Mistakes? series and focuses on the worst mistake you can make on the Logical Reasoning section of the LSAT exam.

 One of the best ways to get better at the LSAT is to take real practice LSATs and learn from your mistakes.
-Reviewing questions you've missed—and not moving on until you are entirely clear on the error—is a crucial for your overall LSAT performance.
+Reviewing questions you?ve missed?and not moving on until you are entirely clear on the error?is crucial for your overall LSAT performance.

-So don't cut this corner.
+So don?t cut this corner.
 Always approach each Logical Reasoning question in the same exact way, stimulus first.
-Take your time and be sure you assess whether the stimulus contains an argument or just a set of facts.
+Take your time and assess whether the stimulus contains an argument or just a set of facts.
 If it contains an argument, identify the conclusion and the premise(s) that support that conclusion.
 Then evaluate the argument: is it logically sound?
 Meaning: does the conclusion follow properly from the premise(s)?

-Only after you've done this analytical work should you read the question.
-Identify the question type, which sets forth the criteria for the correct answer.
-Then read all five answer choices.
-Which brings us to:
+Only after you?ve done this analytical work should you read the question.
+Then identify the question type, which sets forth the criteria for the correct answer, and read all five answer choices.

-First, it ensures that you do not get suckered in to the "sucker" choice—the one that, somehow, is often positioned right before the actual correct answer (yeah, that?s not a coincidence—the LSAT writers do not like you!).
+First, it ensures that you do not get suckered in to the ?sucker? choice?the one that, somehow, is often positioned right before the actual correct answer (yeah, that?s not a coincidence?the LSAT writers are tricky!).

 Second, if you find yourself thinking two answers are right, you know you need to go back to the stimulus and really make sure you understand the logical relationship between the premise(s) and the conclusion (more on this below).

-And finally, reading all five answer choices and affirmatively understanding why four are wrong and one is right hones your skill—helping you develop process of elimination skills and improving your LSAT score overall.
+And finally, reading all five answer choices and affirmatively understanding why four are wrong and one is right hones your logical reasoning, helping you develop your process of elimination skills and improving your LSAT score overall.

-3. Feeling Stuck Between Two Answer Choices, and Obsessively Re-Reading Them Instead of Going Back to the Stimulus.
-You know where all the information you need to correctly answer a Logical Reasoning question is?
-In the STIMULUS.
-Counter-intuitive but true.
+3. Feeling Stuck Between Two Answer Choices and Obsessively Re-Reading Them Instead of Going Back to the Stimulus

-When you find yourself trapped between two answer choices, you need to go back to the stimulus and see what you've missed—because something clearly hasn't clicked.
-Yet most students, instead of re-reading the stimulus, re-read the two candidate answers.
-They resist returning to the stimulus because they worry about wasting time—not realizing that entire minutes can melt away while they agonize over (A) and (D).
+When you find yourself trapped between two answer choices, you need to go back to the stimulus and see what you?ve missed?because something clearly hasn?t clicked.
+Yet, instead of re-reading the stimulus, most students re-read two candidate answers.
+They resist returning to the stimulus because they worry about wasting time?not realizing that entire minutes can melt away while they agonize over (A) or (D).